chandra-bhushan01/Backend-Journey/Readme.md

 - unlink: used to delete a file form the directory and has a colback function for errors.

 - rmdir: This function used to delete the folder untill the folder is empty and if not empty use "{recursive:true}".

+## Express.Js
+### Introduction to Express.js
+Express js is a npm package.
+It is a framework and manages everything from recieving the requests and giving the response.

+- middleware: whenever a server accepts a request.
+And we stop the request form reaching the routes and perform some additional function and then send it to the routes. these elements are called middleware.
+[accept] ----------[middleware]--------- [response]